Sainya-Ranakshetram-Submission/tickle-pickle/README.md

 ### 4. The collected data wasn't signed using a public key
 The collected data wasn't signed using a public key, if this is not done whenever someone tampers the data then it could potentially harm the system.
-So if a collected data is signed using a public key
+So if a collected data is signed using a public key then the any data tampering could be prevented or detected easily thus saving system from any potential harm.
+Thus in order to securely sign the data I have used the default cryptographic signin module [hmac](https://docs.python.org/3/library/hmac.html)